dBerriff/audio-replay/README.md

 ### Files:

 **play_audio.py**: script.
-This script outputs line-level, mono audio.
-It imports the required classes and functions from the module *audio_lib.py*.
+This script outputs line-level, mono audio (to LM386 analogue board); or I2S digital audio to a MAX98357A board.
+It calls the module *settings.py* for pin and other settings.
 Can be uploaded as the script *main.py* to run at power-up.

 **settings.py**: script.
 Settings for play_audio.py